3 Natural Selection & Population Genetics

 Natural selection is a term that is commonly used; however, it is also misunderstood.
 Sometimes people will regurgitate “survival of the fittest” to describe the process of natural selection, without understanding what is meant by fitness.
 Fitness is a term to describe individuals who reproduce more than their peers in a population and therefore leave more descendants who will also reproduce.
 Fitness is all about reproduction and fitness is relative – meaning it can change when the environment changes.

 Natural selection is one of several processes that can result in a change in the frequency of a version of a trait that we see in a population.
 That is natural selection stimulates evolution.
 What makes natural selection so interesting and unique compared to other processes that lead to evolution is that the reason for the change in the frequency of the trait is adaptive.
 That is there is a “reason” we are seeing the change.
 Individuals in the population that have a version of a trait that allows it to live longer to reproduce more (that is they are more fit) will leave more descendants.
 These more fit individuals are better adapted to the current environmental pressures.
-A particular environmental stimulus or selective pressure is allowing these individuals (with a particular genotype or genetic variation) to live longer and reproduce more.
+A particular environmental stimulus or selective pressure allows these individuals (with a particular genotype or genetic variation) to live longer and reproduce more.

 We can also use the terminology of an allele.
 An allele is a code for a trait.
 An allele is one of two or more versions of a DNA sequence for a trait.
 An individual will inherit two alleles, one from the mother and one from the father, for any given gene in question (note there are some exceptions to this with sex-linked traits).
 If the two alleles are the same (AA or aa), we use the term homozygous (the individual is homozygous for the trait), and if the alleles are different (Aa), we use the term heterozygous.

 Natural selection only acts on the population’s heritable traits: selecting for beneficial alleles (that is “allowing” individuals with adaptive traits to live longer and reproduce more) and thus increasing their frequency in the population, while selecting against deleterious alleles and thereby decreasing their frequency—a process known as adaptive evolution.
 Natural selection does not act on individual alleles, however, but on entire organisms.
 An individual may carry a very beneficial genotype with a resulting phenotype that, for example, increases the ability to reproduce (fecundity), but if that same individual also carries an allele that results in a fatal childhood disease, that fecundity phenotype will not be passed on to the next generation because the individual will not live to reach reproductive age.
-Natural selection acts at the level of the individual; it selects for individuals with greater contributions to the gene pool of the next generation, known as an organism’s evolutionary (Darwinian) fitness.
+Natural selection acts at the level of the individual; it selects individuals with greater contributions to the gene pool of the next generation, known as an organism’s evolutionary (Darwinian) fitness.
 The change that we see with evolution is occurring at the population level.
 Again, populations evolve over time.
 The allelic frequencies of a trait will change over time given new environmental pressures.

 There are several ways selection can affect population variation: stabilizing selection, directional selection, diversifying selection, frequency-dependent selection, and sexual selection.
 As natural selection influences the allele frequencies in a population, individuals can either become more or less genetically similar and the phenotypes displayed can become more similar or more disparate.